HuidaeCho/foss4g-2021-r.topmodel-workshop/docs/source/watershed-delineation.rst

    :width: 75%

 Let's set the computational region that is big enough to contain the watershed.
-A buffer of 9,000 ft is used.
+A buffer of 9,000 ft (100 times the 90-ft resolution) is used.

 .. code-block:: bash